Skip to content

 573age friendly awarsds 2025

-Pictured at the 2025 National Age Friendly Recognition and Achievement Awards were Valerie Mc Hugh, Akriti Brady, Barbara Manila, Richard Sheehy, John Burns, Michael Killeen, Anne O’Brien and Kieran Kehoe, Chief Executive Meath County Council from The Accessible Hospital Bus Service, Meath, which received the Age Friendly Transport Award (sponsored by the Department of Transport).
+Pictured at the 2025 National Age Friendly Recognition and Achievement Awards were Valerie Mc Hugh, Akriti Brady, Barbara Makula, Richard Sheehy, John Burns, Michael Killeen, Anne O’Brien and Kieran Kehoe, Chief Executive Meath County Council from The Accessible Hospital Bus Service, Meath, which received the Age Friendly Transport Award (sponsored by the Department of Transport).
 The winners were announced at the ninth annual ceremony in Galway, organised by Age Friendly Ireland, the national organisation implementing the Government’s vision of an Age Friendly Ireland.
 Image: Andrew Downes

 • Age Friendly Community Innovation Award (sponsored by the Department of Rural & Community Development): Vulnerable Persons Programme, Dublin.